 Treatment – Treatment typically begins after the detox period.
 At this stage, clients undergo therapy sessions or activities that their therapists recommend and plan.

 There are different types of non 12-step recovery programs.
-Many non 12-step alcohol rehabs and non 12-step drug rehabs offer various treatment plans to meet the unique needs and preferences of their clients.
+Many non 12-step alcohol rehabs and non 12-step drug rehabs offer various treatment plans to meet the unique needs and preferences of their individual clients.

 Non 12-step treatment centers can include any or all of these non 12-step alcohol treatment options, drug treatment programs, and non 12-step recovery programs: